oarevalo/BugLogHQ/readme.txt

 Installation and Usage Notes:
 --------------------------------------------------------------------------------------
-* To install WSCandis just unpack the zip file into the root of your webserver.
+* To install BugLog just unpack the zip file into the root of your webserver.
 BugLogHQ assumes it will be installed on a directory or mapping named /bugLog.

 * Run the corresponding SQL script for your database.
 The script can be found in the /install directory.
 This